by Joe Jamieson

 Lisa fundraised £2350 towards her placement —

-We set up a fundraising hub a while back and it kick-started more fundraising campaigns than we can keep track of.
+We set up a fundraising hub a while back, and it has launched more fundraising campaigns than we can keep track of.

 The hub has loads of great tips and ideas to help you plan.